reframejs/reframe/docs/overview.template.md

   More at [Progressive Eject](#progressive-eject).
 - **Hybrid apps** :tm:
   <br/>
-  Implement apps with mostly non-interactive pages (easy to implement) and only few interactive pages (difficult to implement but powerful).
+  Implement apps with mostly non-interactive pages (which easy to implement) and only few interactive pages (which are difficult to implement but powerful).
   More at [Universal](#universal).
 - **Learn once, write any app**
   <br/>